alexispurslane/atomicdatabase/README.md

 - [ ] Add automatic conversion to a relational database for export
 - [X] Create a separate entity type to validate with, instead of strings
 - [X] Focus on adding more variety to the NL recognizer
+- [ ] Create a proper parser/evaluator for expressions, instead of `eval`ing them.
+- [ ] Add immediate functions (that work inside expression delimiters) and can also be added as rows/columns to the Table View, so that it works like a spreadsheet.
 - [ ] Extend the natural language interface to support some (all if possible!) advanced language constructs
 - [ ] Create a chatbot (or "repl") interface for adding data and querying the